Campus Improvement Plan

 - Staff is provided with feedback to reinforce or refine their practices.

-- Our teachers are supported by Multi-Classroom Leaders (MCLs) in all core content areas and an MCL supports our Emergent Bilingual program.
+- Our teachers are supported by Multi-Classroom Leaders (MCLs) in English, Math and Science, and a Instructional Specialist supports our Emergent Bilingual program.

 Problem Statements Identifying Staff Recruitment and Retention Needs